Tropical degenerations and stable rationality: Introduction

 In \cite{NiSh}, Evgeny Shinder and the first-named author introduced a powerful new tool in the study of rationality properties of algebraic varieties over fields of characteristic zero.
 They showed that, to any strictly toroidal one-parameter degeneration, one can attach a motivic obstruction to the stable rationality of the geometric generic fiber.
 They furthermore used this obstruction to prove that the locus of stably rational geometric fibers in mildly singular families is closed under specialization.
 This method was further improved in \cite{KT} to prove specialization of rationality instead of stable rationality.
 A unified treatment of these results was given in \cite{NO}.

 The aim of the present paper is to apply these techniques to concrete rationality questions.
-Our main applications are the following (all in characteristic zero): \begin{itemize} \item A very general quartic fivefold is stably irrational (Corollary \ref{cor:quartic-fivefold}).
+Our main applications are the following (all in characteristic zero):\begin{itemize} \item A very general quartic fivefold is stably irrational (Corollary \ref{cor:quartic-fivefold}).
 Stable irrationality of quartic hypersurfaces was previously known only in dimensions $n\leq 4$ \cite{CTP, totaro}.
-In dimensions $n> 5$, we prove the stable irrationality of all hypersurfaces of degree $d\geq 4$ assuming stable irrationality of a special quartic in dimension $n-1$ (Theorems \ref{theo:quartic1} and \ref{theo:quartic2}).
+In dimensions $n> 5$, we prove the stable irrationality of very general hypersurfaces of degree $d\geq 4$ assuming stable irrationality of a special quartic in dimension $n-1$ (Theorems \ref{theo:quartic1} and \ref{theo:quartic2}).
+We also establish analogous conditional results in higher degrees (Proposition \ref{doublehypersurface}).

-\item Our result for quartic fivefolds fits into an infinite series of new instances of stably irrational hypersurfaces, obtained by establishing a small improvement of Schreieder's bound in even degrees (Theorem \ref{theo:schreiederbound}).
-We emphasize that Schreieder's results are still needed in the proof, and that his theorem is also valid in positive characteristic, where our tools can currently not be applied because they rely on resolution of singularities.

 \item Bounds for the stable irrationality of hypersurfaces in products of projective spaces.
 In particular, we classify the bidegrees corresponding to stably irrational hypersurfaces of dimension at most $4$ in products of projective spaces (Proposition \ref{prop:productproj} and Theorem \ref{P1P4}).